 The Provost's office publishes a list of faculty under review each year.
-This list provides an opportunity for members of the College community, past and present, to write to the CFA about a candidate coming up for review, though letters are accepted at any time.
-Letters from colleagues and students are welcome.
-The CFA does not judge a case based on the number of letters received, and letter writing campaigns do not tend to be helpful to a case.
+This list provides an opportunity for members of the College community, past and present, to write to the CFA about a candidate coming up for review.
+Letters from colleagues and students are welcome, but the CFA does not judge a case based on the number of letters received.
+The committee is particularly interested in letters sharing information that may not be reflected elsewhere in the record, such as details about service or teaching contributions to a program other than the candidate's home department or program.